 Get help with managing grief and the things you need to do when someone dies.

 and Check if you need to apply to stay in the UK

 If your right to live in the UK depends on your relationship with someone who died you might need to apply for a new visa.

 - you're in the UK as the partner of a British Citizen or someone with indefinite leave to remain

 - your partner who died served as a member of HM Forces

-Step 5 Apply for probate and check if you need to pay Inheritance Tax
+Step 5 Value the estate and check if you need to pay Inheritance Tax

-You might need to apply for probate and pay Inheritance Tax before you can deal with the property, money and possessions (the ‘estate’) of the person who died.
+You might need to apply for probate before you can deal with the property, money and possessions (the ‘estate’) of the person who died.

 Step 7 Deal with the estate